yalimohammadi/yalimohammadi.github.io/_pages/about.md

-**Fall 22**  I'm visiting Simons Institute at UC Berkeley as a research fellow in the program on [Graph Limits and Processes on Networks]().
+**Fall 22**  I'm visiting Simons Institute at UC Berkeley as a research fellow in the program on [Graph Limits and Processes on Networks](https://simons.berkeley.edu/programs/graph2022).

 **Summer 22**  Research intern in the Market Algorithm group at Google Research, hosted by Aranyak Mehta.

+# Recent Talks
+- Duke Fuqua, Workshop in Operations Research and Data Science [(WORDS22)](https://sites.duke.edu/words2022/schedule/).
+- Simons Institute for the Theory of Computing, Epidemics and Information Diffusion Workshop [(video)](https://simons.berkeley.edu/talks/algorithms-using-local-graph-features-predict-epidemics-0).
+- Cornell ORIE Young Researcher Workshop.
+- Cornell Theory Seminar.
+- Simons Institute for the Theory of Computing, Graph Limits and Processes on Networks: From Epidemics to Misinformation Boot Camp [(video)](https://simons.berkeley.edu/talks/cascade-models-i).

 # Research